-Frothy urine is generally indicative of fat and protein ending up in the urine as part of a nephritic syndrome.
-Hydration levels have little to do with it, and most normal diets won’t change the consistency of urine.
+Frothy urine is generally caused by excessive fat and protein that ends up in the urine as a symptom of nephritic syndrome.
+The hydration levels of our body have little to do with it, and most normal or balanced diets won’t change the consistency and color of urine.

-If you are suffering from frothy urine consult a doctor as there are several possible underlying conditions causing a nephritic syndrome, some of them serious.
-They all affect the kidneys, which should not usually allow substantial amounts of protein into the urine.
-When the kidneys get damaged they can allow protein into the urine.
-Protein normally doesn’t leave the bloodstream as the filtration “holes” in the kidneys aren’t large enough to allow proteins through, so only in states of damage do the kidneys allow protein to filter out.
+If you are suffering from frothy urine, then you must consult a doctor, as there are some possible underlying conditions that cause the nephritic syndrome in your body, and a few of these conditions are actually serious concerns.
+These causes all affect the kidneys, which are the organs that should not usually allow substantial and even excessive amounts of protein into the urine.
+When the kidneys get damaged, they would sometimes have abnormal functions, hence the reason why they sometimes allow proteins to get into the mix of your urine.
+Protein normally doesn’t flow through the bloodstream since the filtration holes found in the kidneys aren’t large enough to allow proteins to go through it, so it is only in situations where the kidneys are damaged that allow proteins to filter out.

-The increased urine fat content in nephritic syndrome is the result of the body losing protein and trying to compensate for the loss of colloid osmotic pressure (having soluble proteins) in the blood by increasing the fat content of the blood.
-This spills over into the urine.
+The increased fat content in the urine caused by the nephritic syndrome is often the result of the body losing protein, and as such, it is trying to compensate for the loss of colloid osmotic pressure, which relies on having soluble protein, in the bloodstream by increasing the fat content on the blood.
+This process would then spill over into the urine.

-There may be dietary additives or other chemicals which are disproportionately filtered out by the kidney causing high protein content in the urine.
-Either way, it is wise to consult a doctor, taking a urine sample with you so they can dip your urine and check for protein and anything else unexpected such as infection markers.
+Furthermore, there may be dietary additives and other chemicals that are disproportionately filtered out by the kidney, thus causing high protein content in the urine.
+If complications in the urine persist, it is wise to consult a doctor who would advise you to take a urine sample so that they can test your urine and check for excess protein and anything else that is not supposed to be in the mixture, like infection markers.